Home

 The power of "personal kaizen" (or its buddies) lies not only in its small steps, but also in its simple question: what small thing can you do Now that will take you closer to your goal?
 Ask yourself that question every day—maybe even several times a day—and see what magic unfolds.

 Don’t actually have a serious goal?
-Why not check out our free online course: “What Do You Really Want?”
-This four-part online course, which allows you to set the pace yourself, can help you sort out what you want to be, do, or have at this stage of your life.
-Clicking here will take you to the sign-up page.
+Why not check out the free online course at our sister site.
+Divided into four sessions, this goal-setting tool allows you to set the pace yourself.
+If you work through it, you may be able to figure our what you Really want to be, do, or have at this stage of your life.
+Click here to go to the sign-up page.